 If you're familiar with the Mediterranean diet -- or with Michael Pollan's advice ("Eat food.
 Not too much.
 Mostly plants."), then these principles of the Nordic diet won't come as a shock.
 They're universal, and simple enough to translate easily into your own experience.

-They come from a lecture on the Nordic diet I heard recently by Dr Arne Astrup, head of the Department of Nutrition at the University of Copenhagen.
+These simple principles were inspired by lectures on the Nordic diet by Dr Arne Astrup, head of the Department of Nutrition at the University of Copenhagen.
 Along with Dr. Astrup's advice, I've paired some top-rated recipes to help you unleash your inner viking.
 Skål!

 Ten Principles of the New Nordic Diet